dakom/pure3d/README.md

-Pure3D is a WebGL/Wasm renderer
+## About

-For now it's a rebuild of https://github.com/dakom/pure3d-typescript
+Pure3D is a WebGL/Wasm renderer, conceptually a rebuild of [the typescript version](https://github.com/dakom/pure3d-typescript)

 This time in Rust!